3R Waste

 Waste fluorescent tubes

-Fluorescent tubes contain mercury to emit light, and it is not good for the environment to discharge them as business-related general waste.
-For this reason, the Environmental Safety Center collects used fluorescent tubes once a year as waste fluorescent tubes and outsources their disposal to an external specialist.
+Fluorescent tubes utilize mercury vapor to emit light, and it is environmentally unsound to discharge them as business-related general waste.
+Accordingly, the Environmental Safety Center collects expended fluorescent tubes once a year as waste fluorescent tubes and outsources their disposal to an external specialist.

 Status of collection of waste fluorescent tubes